How to Arrange Vocals: A Creative Skill

 As with any creative skill, vocal arranging requires us to know what we like.
 Develop a good understanding of your own preferences when it comes to vocal arrangements.

 As a listener, are you moved by the addition of harmonies?
-Do you enjoy the sound of a choir or group?
-Do you like to hear individual voices?
+Do you enjoy the sound of a choir or group or you like to hear individual voices?
 Do you find the melody is just better left alone sometimes?

 If you have never really considered creating vocal arrangements before, listen again to your favorite tunes and pay special attention to the background vocals, every little “ooh” and “aah.”
 You may discover that you barely noticed your favorites at first because they have the most subtle, melody-serving arrangements.